SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/05-Debugging.md

 # Debugging

-[slide]
+[slide hideTitle]

 # Debugging and watching in Node.js

-Debugging in Node.js is done by using the V8 debugging protocol, which is a JSON based protocol.
+Debugging in Node.js is done by using the V8 debugging protocol, which is a JSON-based protocol.

 Also, we can use IDEs with a debugger like:
 - Webstorm